Home » Guides » Reducing Pennsylvania Inheritance Tax

 Display to header level

-In Pennsylvania, death triggers a state inheritance tax on the distribution of the deceased person’s assets (called the “estate”) to the beneficiaries of the estate.
-Conservation restrictions on land included in the estate can reduce the inheritance tax owed.
+In Pennsylvania, death triggers a state inheritance tax on the distribution of the deceased person’s assets (the “estate”) to the beneficiaries of the estate.
+Conservation restrictions in support of agriculture on land included in the estate can reduce the inheritance tax owed.

 Reduction in Value

-Act 67 of 2006 (see §9) amends Article XXI of the Pennsylvania Tax Reform Code of 1971 (Inheritance and Estate Tax Act)[1] to provide a 50% reduction in valuation for inheritance tax purposes of land subject to an agricultural conservation easement as defined in the Agricultural Area Security Law.
+Section 2122 of the Inheritance and Estate Tax Act[1] provides for a 50% reduction in valuation for inheritance tax purposes of land subject to an agricultural conservation easement meeting the statutory definition.
 This reduction applies to the value otherwise determined under the Inheritance and Estate Tax Act, which may be the “use value” described in the “Clean and Green” section below.

 Exempt Transfers